gente21/homespring_front/README.md

-# Small test for Homespring
+# Small test for Homespring (Frontend in React, Javascript)

 To view this project online go to [Homespring Test](https://homespring.codipago.mx/).